 Substantially all of our assets are pledged to secure our obligations to creditors.
-Our revolving credit banks have a lien on all of our assets, including our residual interests in WEST III, WEST IV, WEST V, WEST VI, and WEST VII.
-Due to WEST III's, WEST IV's, WEST V's, WEST VI's, and WEST VII's bankruptcy remote structures, that interest is subject to the prior payments of WEST III's, WEST IV's, WEST V's, WEST V's, WEST VI's, and WEST VII's debt and other obligations.
-Therefore, our rights and the rights of our creditors to participate in any distribution of the assets of WEST III, WEST IV, WEST V, WEST V, WEST VI, and WEST VII upon liquidation, reorganization, dissolution or winding up will be subject to the prior claims of WEST III's, WEST IV's, WEST V's, WEST VI's, and WEST VII's does not be prior claims of WEST IV's, WEST V's, WEST VI's, and WEST VII's debt and other obligations.
-Therefore, our rights and the rights of our creditors to participate in any distribution of the assets of WEST III, WEST IV, WEST V, WEST VI, and WEST VII upon liquidation, reorganization, dissolution or winding up will be subject to the prior claims of WEST III's, WEST IV's, WEST V's, WEST VI's, and WEST VII's creditors.
+Our revolving credit and senior secured warehouse credit banks have a lien on all of our assets, including our residual interests in WEST III, WEST IV, WEST VI, WEST VII, and WWFL.
+Due to WEST III's, WEST IV's, WEST VI's, WEST VII's, and WWFL's bankruptcy remote structures, that interest is subject to the prior payments of WEST III's, WEST IV's, WEST V's, WEST VI's, WEST VII's, and WWFL's debt and other obligations.
+Therefore, our rights and the rights of our creditors to participate in any distribution of the assets of WEST III, WEST IV, WEST VI, WEST VII, and WWFL upon liquidation, reorganization, dissolution or winding up will be subject to the prior claims of WEST III's, WEST IV's, WEST VI's, WEST VII's, and WWFL's creditors.
 Similarly, the rights of our shareholders are subject to satisfaction of the claims of our lenders and other creditors.